-At December 31, 2020, the Company had U.S. net operating loss carryforwards of approximately \$119 million which expire from 2021 to indefinite availability.
+At December 31, 2022, the Company had U.S. net operating loss carryforwards of approximately \$271.3 million which expire from 2023 to indefinite availability.
 As a result of the Tax Cuts and Jobs Act of 2017, U.S. net operating losses generated in years ending after 2017 have an indefinite carryforward rather than the previous 20-year carryforward.
 This does not impact losses incurred in years ended in 2017 or earlier.
-The U.S. net operating loss carryforward included approximately \$1.6 million associated with the Alabama Graphite merger.
-At December 31, 2020, the Company had U.S.

-capital loss carryforwards of approximately \$104.4 million, which expire from 2022 to 2025.
-In addition, at December 31, 2019, the Company had Australian net operating loss carryforwards of \$17.1 million, including approximately \$13.3 million associated with the Anatolia Transaction which are available indefinitely, subject to continuing to meet relevant statutory tests.
-In Turkey, the Company had net operating loss carryforwards of approximately \$3.8 million, which expire from 2021 to 2024.
+At December 31, 2022, the Company had U.S. capital loss carryforwards of approximately \$106.1 million, which expire in 2026 if not utilized.
+In addition, at December 31, 2022, the Company had Australian net operating loss carryforwards of \$15.2 million, including approximately \$13.3 million associated with the Anatolia Transaction which are available indefinitely, subject to continuing to meet relevant statutory tests.
+In Turkey, the Company had net operating loss carryforwards of approximately \$3.4 million, which expire from 2023 to 2025.

-Section 382 of the Internal Revenue Code could apply and limit the Company's ability to utilize a portion of the U.S. net operating loss carryforwards.
+Federal and state laws impose substantial restrictions on the utilization of NOL carryforwards in the event of an ownership change for income tax purposes, as defined in Section 382 of the Internal Revenue Code ("IRC").
+Pursuant to IRC Section 382, annual use of the Company's NOL carryforwards may be limited in the event a cumulative change in ownership of more than 50% occurs within a three-year period.
 Following the issuance of the Company's Common Stock in 2001, the Neutron merger in 2012, the Anatolia Transaction in 2015 and the Alabama Graphite acquisition in 2018, the ability to utilize the net operating loss carryforwards will be severely limited on an annual and aggregate basis.
 A formal Section 382 study would be required to determine the actual allowable usage of US net operating loss carryforwards.
-However, based on information currently available, the Company currently estimates that \$80 million of the US net operating losses will not be able to be utilized and have reduced the Company's deferred tax asset accordingly.
+However, it is possible that past ownership changes will result in the inability to utilize a significant portion of the Company's NOL carryforward that was generated prior to any change of control.
+The Company's ability to use its remaining NOL carryforwards may be further limited if the Company experiences an IRC Section 382 ownership change in connection with future changes in the Company's stock ownership.
+Based on information currently available, the Company currently estimates that \$211.9 million of the U.S. net operating losses will not be able to be utilized and have reduced the Company's deferred tax asset accordingly.
 This resulted in a decrease in the valuation allowance.